CURRICULUM AND TEACHING METHODS

 We believe that the curriculum in this school encompasses the requirements of the Education Reform Act in its widest sense, in that it is balanced, broadly based and differentiated, promotes the spiritual, moral, cultural, mental and physical development of the pupils and helps to prepare them for the opportunities, responsibilities and experiences of adult life.

 Therefore we aim to provide a happy, secure environment and ensure that all children, including those with special educational needs, achieve the highest possible standards in all areas of the curriculum prior to leaving this school.
-We deliver the New National Curriculum July 2014.
+We deliver the National Curriculum July 2014.
 Much of the curriculum is introduced through topic work, but some subjects such as Mathematics, English and Science are taught separately as well as within topics.
 In the course of their studies children will encounter English, Mathematics, Science, Musical Activities, Art and Craft and Design, Computing, History, Geography, Physical Education, Religious Education and PSHE.
 The children will be encouraged to ask questions, seek answers, and be provided with learning situations that are structured, relevant and stimulating through a variety of teaching methods.

 Please bear in mind that we cover only half of the KS2 phase, with the Middle School covering the other half in Years 5 and 6.

-In line with the New National Curriculum September 2014, our school’s aim for English is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
+In line with the National Curriculum September 2014, our school’s aim for English is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
 The national curriculum for English aims to ensure that all pupils:

 - read easily, fluently and with good understanding;

 - develop the habit of reading widely and often, for both pleasure and information;